Spinor bilinears and Killing-Yano forms in generalized geometry: Conclusion

 \section{Conclusion}

-From the definition of spinor inner product for generalized spinors, we find the properties of generalized spinor bilinears for different cases.
-By extending the concepts of geometric Killing spinors and twistor spinors to the framework of generalized geometry, we construct the equations corresponding to generalized Killing and twistor spinors in terms of differential forms and especially we show that generalized Killing spinor equation corresponds to conformal KY equation with torsion.
+From the definition of spinor inner product for generalized geometry spinors, we find the properties of generalized spinor bilinears for different cases.
+By extending the concepts of geometric Killing spinors and twistor spinors to the framework of generalized geometry, we construct the equations corresponding to generalized geometry Killing and twistor spinors in terms of differential forms and especially we show that generalized Killing spinor equation corresponds to conformal KY equation with torsion.
 We extend the concept of KY forms to generalized geometry by proving that the generalized Killing equation written in terms of the generalized Lie derivative can also be described in terms of the generalized connection.
-Moreover, we show that bilinear forms of generalized Killing spinors with different parity correspond to generalized KY forms and closed conformal KY forms and in general they correspond to conformal KY forms for mixed parity.
+Moreover, we show that bilinear forms of generalized Killing spinors with different parity correspond to generalized KY forms for the odd case and closed conformal KY forms for the even case and in general they correspond to conformal KY forms for mixed parity.

 As in the case of KY forms and geometric Killing spinors which can be used in the construction of extended Killing superalgebra structures, the construction of generalized KY forms and their relation with generalized Killing spinors open the way to investigate the construction of superalgebra structures generated by generalized hidden symmetries.
-These superalgebra structures can also be used in the description of various supergravity backgrounds.
-Moreover, similar constructions can be extended to the framework of exceptional generalized geometry to obtain classification results for supergravity backgrounds in various dimensions.
+While the physical interpretation of these $SO(n,n)$ spinor bilinears differs from the standard bilinears of supergravity Killing spinors (which reside in the split bundle $V_{\pm}$), the mathematical parallels established here suggest that these generalized structures may provide a useful formal framework for analyzing hidden symmetries in generalized geometry.